 - Refusing to abide by the terms of custody agreements: Once a court order is issued, it must be obeyed.
 Failure to do so could jeopardize your rights and may result in your arrest.

 Get Our Middlesex County Child Custody Attorney on Your Side

-To protect your rights as a parent in child custody hearings, get the Law Office of Jordan B. Rickards, Esq. on your side.
-Call or contact our Milltown family law attorney online to request a consultation today.
+To protect your rights as a parent in child custody hearings, get the Law Office of Jordan B. Rickards on your side.
+Contact our Milltown family law attorney to request a consultation today.